Chyannetech/Wellbrew-1.2/README.md

 * Link to [Wireframe](https://www.figma.com/file/KF6Do2q6FTRQAE8PccbngJ/Wellbrew?node-id=0%3A1)

 ## <a name="nextsteps"></a>Project Next Steps
-* AWS
-* Categorize businesses and link to home page.
+* Add a catgory model that links businesses to homepage.
-* Create Cards for each business with detailed information.
+* AWS for catgory and businesses.
-* Add a save feature
+* Add a like feauture to businesses.
-* Adjust styling for mobile view
+* Additional CSS

 ## <a name="deployment"></a>Deployed Link